Join

 Due to COVID-19 there will be modifications to the 2021/2022 training year.
 Check the squadron calendar to stay up to date.

 Join Canada’s best youth organization!
-Air cadets enjoy a wide range of activities like power flying and gliding, marksmanship, and survival camps.
+Air cadets enjoy a wide range of activities like power flying and gliding, marksmanship and survival training.

 Build friendships while developing leadership and communications skills through our teams, activities and summer training opportunities.